 But apart from intuition, there is a place for intelligence.
 You may have to examine many influential individuals before you find that some give much better results.
 Having understood this, double the investment in such opinion leaders.

 To find powerful people, you need to know your audience and what it consumes.
 When conducting large and thorough research on user personalities, for the most part, you will define attitudes and behavioral segments.
-But it is equally important to ask open-ended questions, for example: “What content/sites do you read?”.
+But it is equally important to ask open-ended questions, for example: “What content and sites do you read?”.

 So you will not only find new sources for potential partners but also identify trends among people, seeing which ones are the most reliable and interesting for your audience.